temken/comparxiv/README.md

 A wrapper of [**latexdiff**](https://ctan.org/pkg/latexdiff?lang=en) to compare two version of an [arXiv](https://arxiv.org) preprint with a single command.

 > This is a beta version.
 Despite extensive testing, it does not work for all preprints on arXiv.
+Especially older preprints can be problematic.

 ## INSTALLATION
 You can install *comparxiv* via